klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     allocation the cores are still consecutive cores, but even that is not guaranteed in an "Allocatable by resources" partition.
-    Despite `--hint=nomultithread` being the default behaviour, at this level we still see both hardware threads for each pysical core in the taskset.
+    Despite `--hint=nomultithread` being the default behaviour, at this level we still see both hardware threads for each physical core in the taskset.

     Next look at the output printed by lines 29 and 31: